-- 27. Overall, at SCQF 1-6, the decrease in the proportions moving into employment is larger for females than males, a 6.7pp and 3.7pp decrease respectively.
-A divergence in pathways taken still exists more strongly for males and females at the SCQF 1-6 level compared to SCQF 7+, with 71.5% of SCQF 1-6 males going into work (down from 75.1% in 2020-21), whereas 49.0% of females took this route, and 8.5% male Sector Leavers went on to study at HEIs, compared to 27.4% for females from this level.
-Both males and females from this level have seen a drop going into positive destinations, with 3.6pp and 6.7pp increases for males and females this session respectively, to 80.1% and 76.4%. - 28.
+- 27. Overall, at SCQF 1-6, the decrease in the proportions moving into employment is larger for females than males, a 5.7pp and 2.8pp decrease respectively.
+A divergence in pathways taken still exists more strongly for males and females at the SCQF 1-6 level compared to SCQF 7+, with 72.3% of SCQF 1-6 males going into work (down from 75.1% in 2020-21), whereas 50.0% of females took this route, and 8.1% male Sector Leavers went on to study at HEIs, compared to 26.8% for females from this level.
+Both males and females from this level have seen a drop going into positive destinations, with 4.8pp and 6.4pp decreases for males and females this session respectively, to 80.5% and 76.7%. - 28.
 At SCQF 7+, positive destinations are 92.2% (down 3.9pp) for males and 92.0% (down 2.9pp) for females, so the overall pattern for both genders at this level is similar.
-For men and women qualifying from SCQF 7+, the proportions going into work or study at university vary slightly with a higher proportion of males (53.1% compared to 50.4% of females) going to university, whereas females are reporting a slightly higher proportion going to work (41.7% compared to 39% of males). - 29.
-At SCQF 1-6 males were more likely to become unemployed 14.0% compared to 11.7% of females, whereas at SCQF 7+ the proportions there was only 0.9pp difference with these unemployment rates with males at 6.0% and females at 5.1%. - 30.
+For men and women qualifying from SCQF 7+, the proportions going into work or study at university vary slightly with a higher proportion of males (53.1% compared to 50.4% of females) going to university, whereas females are reporting a slightly higher proportion going to work (41.6% compared to 39.1% of males). - 29.
+At SCQF 1 6 males were more likely to become unemployed 13.8% compared to 11.6% of females, whereas at SCQF 7+ the proportions there was only 0.8pp difference with these unemployment rates with males at 5.9% and females at 5.1%. - 30.
 Table 4 provides positive destination proportions by subject groupings.
 It is worth pointing out that some percentages are based on small numbers, which make some percentages less robust than others.